Header image Second International Workshop on

 Participation

-Our intent is to create a lively, interactive discussion, to foster brainstorming and community building.
-Registration will be open to all.
 There will be no formal publication of proceedings.
-Instead, we strongly encourage participants to submit (one or more) brief (1-page) responses to the challenge statement, either as:
+Instead, we strongly encourage participants to submit responses to the challenge statement, either as:

-• Position papers outlining potential research projects.
+• Position papers outlining potential research projects (1-2 pages).

 Be creative and forward-thinking in these proposals: think of the future, and think big!